LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 #### Profile

-Clients are recommended to support presentation for activity objects of type profile to represent profile data associated with users.
+Clients should support presentation for activity objects of type profile to represent profile data associated with users.
 Profile type objects, if supported, must at minimum contain a `"type"` field with the value `"Profile"` and a `"describes` field with an activity sub-object of type person to represent the user being described by the profile object.

 Profile objects may include a `"summary"` field with a string value representing a short biography of the user.